Hgoatly/RecipesWithout/README.md

     - Reset Password form (accesssed via the login form).
     - Password Reset (accessed via an email link generated from submitting the Reset Password form).

+## Colours Used:
+- ** Navbar and Footer: ** The Materialize colour "teal lighten-4" (#b2dfdb) was used as the background colour, because it is striking and fresh looking, and contrasts well with the images used throughout the site.
+The Materialize colour "brown-text text-darken-3" (#4e342e) because it was a good contrast with the background colour, whilst matching the colours of the images.

+- ** Body: ** The colour chosen for the body was chosen as the Materialize colour "grey lighten-3" (#eee) as it was felt tht it would make a subtle but distinct contrast with the other content.

+- ** Buttons: ** The Materialize colour "teal lighten-3" (#80cbc4) was chosen in order to match the Navbar and Footer.
+Although it is not an exact match with the navbar and footer background colour, it as felt by the developer that "teal lighten-4" would be too light, and would not meet accessibility guidelines.
+The text on the buttons is white, in order to make a contrast with the buttons themselves.

+- ** Cards and Collapsibles: ** The Materialize colour "grey lighten-5" was used for all collapsible and card elements in order to contrast with the body.
+It was decided by the developer that white (#fff) would be too bright.

+- ** Text: ** The Materialize colour "brown" (#795548) was chosen for the text throughout the page because it contrasts well with the background colours and images, and looks attractive.

 ## Wireframes: